winlover32/HoneygainPot/README.md

   schedule:
     - cron: '0 14 * * *' # <- UTC Time, replace 0 14
 ```
-- So, if I want the daily trigger to run at 5:00 AM ( UTC +7 ), I have to set it to 10:00 PM ( UTC±0 ) ( use 24-hour format ):
+- So, if I want the daily trigger to run at 5:00 AM ( UTC +7 ), I have to set it to 10:00 PM ( UTC ±0 ) ( use 24-hour format ):
 ```
 name: Daily claim
 on: